 Sometimes in the right mood, I might instinctively take something on and produce an artwork to be proud of.
 This tends to not be the norm!
 My general rule is putting together a sense of the image in my head first.
 Writing notes is also really important.
 Thumbnails too.
 Especially with a book, you have to live and breathe the place, people and time that you have to visualise.
 As writers often say, any characters aren’t characters – they have to be thought of as real people.

 I like to collect imagery, writing, look at films – often to build the confidence that I am both inspired and can develop my own visual world.

 I am part of a trend whether I like it or not.
 The trend being that illustration is everywhere at the moment.
 As well as this, I’m making ceramics in a period when craft is becoming increasingly fashionable!
-However, if I was to try and gain from this by becoming fashionable in the content of my work, I’m sure I’d fail.
+If I was to try and gain from this, I’m sure I’d fail.
 I react and love many artists work.
 It’s not so much an affinity as just a respect and enjoyment from those that surprise and don’t patronise their audience.
 Or those that make beautiful work from such seemingly simple and everyday things.

 When I first started making ceramics about 10 years ago, I allowed everything to be seen.
-I put pressure on myself to show, via social media, everything I was making and at a pace (I looked around me and thought that was what I should do.)
+I put pressure on myself to show, via social media, everything I was making and at a pace.
+Looked around me and thought that was what I should do.
 I was also trying to make an income out of it.
 I’m much more selective now with what’s shown.
 I was so impressed that I’d made anything at the beginning; now it has to do more than just exist!
-Via social media, a recession, a fashion for craft, illustration is allowed to be more than filling a box between some words.
-I think it’s always gone on – people creatively answering briefs in a variety of mediums – but the lines have blurred of which title things belong beneath now.
+Via social media, a recession illustration is allowed to be more than filling a box between some words.
+I think it’s always gone on – people creatively answering briefs in a variety of mediums – but the lines have blurred.
 This is a good thing.